werelaxe/writeups/ructfe-2017.md

 The simplest way to understand how to build necessary **insert query** is:
 1. Add `print(self.query)` at the end of `__init__` method for printing query
-2. Remove line `environment = "production"` from the `webserver/webserver.config` for enable debug messages from stdout
+2. Remove line `environment = "production"` from the `webserver/webserver.config` for enabling debug messages from stdout
 3. Restart a service with `sudo docker-compose stop`, then `sudo docker-compose up`

 Thus every **insert query** now prints to our console:
 ![insert query printing](http://joxi.ru/MAjEbeVSvNRZ42.png)

-It's clear that a following torrent file:
+It's clear that the following torrent file:
 ```python
 {
 	'announce': 'ructfe.org',